tap349/tap349.github.io/_posts/2017-12-09-dry-rb-dry-initializer.md

   option :foo, Types::Strict::String.default('bar'), optional: true
   ```

-  here when option is not specified, it will be assigned
+  such usage is incorrect - when option is not specified, it will be
-  `Types::Strict::String.default('bar')` object - not `bar` value!
+  assigned `Types::Strict::String.default('bar')` object - not `bar` value!